 In the Minato District, Roppongi is infamous for partying and nightlife.
 In fact, it is regarded as the best area for nightlife in Tokyo.
 Its perks include tourist-friendly bars dispersed all over the area, nightclubs, and restaurants with the best meals.
 Expatriates in Tokyo come down to Roppongi to relax and have fun after a long day of hustle.

 Asides from the parties, Roppongi has a lot more to offer.
 If you are an art enthusiast, you will surely love to be here as it houses the largest art museum in Japan – the National Art Centre.
+There’s also a chance to eat some fantastic Japanese food here.
 You will also find the Suntory Museum of Art and Roppongi Hills’ Mori Art Museum; these form the Art Triangle along with the National Art Centre.